mariapesm/telex/README.md

 A Message has a title, body and can target either an App or a single User.
 If it is an app, 𝕋𝔼𝕃𝔼𝕏 looks up the owner and all collaborators.
 If it's a user, it just looks up the user.

 The message is then plexed to potentially several `Notifications` for each user.
 This sends an email to the user, and the notification will show up in the user's `/user/notifications/` endpoint on 𝕋𝔼𝕃𝔼𝕏.
 Users can access this with a Heroku oauth token or through services such as <https://dashboard.heroku.com>.
+Notifications are in this endoint for one month.

 ## Setup